agp19d/ContosoRetailDW-DockerSetup/README.md

 - Docker
 - PowerShell
 - Python (if you wish to run the connection test script)
-- Go to https://www.microsoft.com/en-US/download/details.aspx?id=18279 , download the ContosoBIdemoABF.exe file, extract the ContosoRetailDW.bak file, and store it in your root folder

 ## Setup
 1. Clone this repository